Attack on Paul Pelosi

+Break-in and attack

 During a police interview, David DePape said that he had gained access to the Pelosi residence by breaking through glass-paneled doors at the rear of the house.
-Subsequent police body-worn camera footage showed the broken glass on the ground.
-At the time of the break-in, Paul Pelosi was sleeping in the third-floor bedroom of the home.
-The intruder woke Pelosi and demanded to speak to "Nancy"; when Pelosi said that she was not home, the intruder said he would wait.
+Subsequently released police body-worn camera footage showed the broken glass on the ground, and home surveillance video showed DePape breaking into the back of the house with repeated hammer blows.
+At the time of the break-in, Paul Pelosi, age 82, was sleeping in a third-floor bedroom.
+The intruder intentionally woke Pelosi and demanded to speak to "Nancy"; when Pelosi said that she was not home, the intruder said he would wait.

-Pelosi called 911 on his cellphone at 2:27 a.m.
+Pelosi called 911 on his cellphone at 2:23 a.m.
 PDT but when prompted by the San Francisco Police 911 dispatcher Pelosi indicated he did not need police, fire, or medical.
-Pelosi later inquires about the presence of capitol police and relays that a "gentleman", David DePape, is waiting for his wife Nancy Pelosi to return.
-The dispatcher then advises Pelosi to "call us back if you change your mind."
+Pelosi later inquired about the presence of Capitol Police and relayed that a "gentleman" (DePape) was waiting for his wife Nancy Pelosi to return.
+The dispatcher then advises Pelosi to "call us back if you change your mind".
 Pelosi continues the conversation by sharing more detail about DePape's actions and demands.
 The dispatcher then makes a series of inquiries to clarify the situation.
-At one point DePape participates in this exchange sharing his full name with the dispatcher.
+At one point, DePape participates in this exchange sharing his full name with the dispatcher.
 The call ends after Pelosi indicates DePape wants him "to get the hell off the phone" and thanks the dispatcher.
 The call prompted the 911 dispatcher to send police to Pelosi's aid for a wellness check, which was credited with saving his life.